 There are, however, often concerns about succession planning such as:

 This is a practical workshop designed for HE organisations wishing to develop or enhance their approach to succession planning.
-Led by Wendy Hirsh of the Institute for Employment Studies (IES), it will help participants to review their organisation’s current and future succession practices through a mix of short presentations drawing on simple models and case study examples and tailored work in small groups.
+Facilitated by Wendy Hirsh of the Institute for Employment Studies (IES), it will help participants to review their organisation’s current and future succession practices through a mix of short presentations drawing on simple models and case study examples and tailored work in small groups.

 Areas covered at the workshop will include: